Aircloak/aircloak/air/docs/content/sql/restrictions.md

 SELECT COUNT(*) FROM table WHERE number <> 1 AND number <> 2 AND number <> 3
 ```

 ### Allowed expressions

 Conditions using `IN` or `<>` have to have a clear expression on the left-hand side.
+Only a single `COUNT`, `MIN` or `MAX` aggregator is allowed in such conditions.

-All items on the right-hand side of the `IN` operator must be constants.
+All items on the right-hand side of the `IN` operator must be constants from the list of frequent values
+in that column, unless the system administrator explicitly allows usage of any value.
+Check the
+`Insights Cloak configuration` section for information on how to enable it.

 The right-hand side of a `<>` condition has to be a clear expression or a constant.

 Conditions using `NOT LIKE` or `NOT ILIKE` cannot contain any functions except for aggregators.